Microsoft Intune Service Description

 If your organization has a Microsoft Online Services work or school account, and you might continue with this Intune subscription in production after the trial period ends, then you should click the Sign in option on that page and authenticate by using the Global Administrator account for your organization.
 This action will ensure that your Intune trial links to your existing work or school account.

 For a list of settings that you can configure on mobile devices, see:

 For information on System Center 2012 R2 Configuration Manager, see Documentation Library for System Center 2012 Configuration Manager.

-You can configure Intune in a number of ways to manage and secure your company's mobile devices and computers (referred to as devices in the remainder of this document).
+You can configure Intune in a number of ways to manage and help protect your company's mobile devices and computers (referred to as devices in this document).